New-Jersey-Forest-Service/ForMOM/README.md

 This repository is maintained mostly by Michael Gorbunov.
 If you have questions specifically about the software here, please reach out at [michael.gorbunov@nj.dep.gov](michael.gorbunov@nj.dep.gov).

-ForMOM is organized by Bill Zipse, but has really been a team effort with Lauren Gazerwitz, Courtney Willits, Michael Gorbunov, Bernhard Isaacson, Benjamin Pisano, Justin Gillmaro, and we've had great input from others - Jason Grabosky, Rosa Yoo, Michael Hart just to name a few.
+However, the entire project is a team effort.
+ForMOM is organized by Bill Zipse, and has been the work of
+Lauren Gazerwitz, Courtney Willits, Michael Gorbunov, Bernhard Isaacson, Benjamin Pisano, and Justin Gillmaro.
+We've had great input from others - Jason Grabosky, Rosa Yoo, Michael Hart just to name a few.

+A majority of the FVS work was done by Courtney, Lauren, and Justin.
+Bernie (Bernhard) and Ben have helped processing the data and building visuals.

 # Project Overview